-- Fairway Group Holdings Corporation and its affiliated debtors in their chapter 11 cases.
-Fairway is an iconic food retailer which operates locations across New York, New Jersey, and Connecticut and employees over 3,000 employees.
+- Fairway Group Holdings Corporation and its debtors-affiliates in their chapter 11 cases.
+Fairway is an iconic food retailer which operates locations across New York, New Jersey, and Connecticut and employs over 3,000 employees.
 Fairway commenced its chapter 11 cases to implement a stalking horse bid and strategic sale process designed to facilitate a global auction to secure buyers for all of Fairway’s stores.
 The chapter 11 cases were supported with a restructuring support agreement signed by approximately 91% of Fairway’s prepetition lenders, who also provided debtor-in-possession financing to the company.

 - Kingfisher Midstream, LLC and its subsidiaries, a midstream oil and gas services business with substantial gas processing, crude oil gathering and storage, and produced water gathering and disposal assets in the Anadarko Basin in Oklahoma, in their chapter 11 cases.
 Won contested sale hearing.